Jawwad1/Data_Visualization_Fordbiketrip/readme_FinalProject.md

 ## Summary of Findings

-> From the distribution plot of trip duration, it takes a unimodal peak from 500 to 1000 secs (0.14 to 0.3 hours).
-The distribution shows the trip counts peak around 1250 and then a ramp down from there onwards.
+> From the trip duration (secs) distribution, it shows that from 500 to 1000 secs ( 0.14-0.3 hours) the trip duration counts take a peak around 80k and then trend down from there.
+It is a unimodal distribution and shows only one peak in it.
-> From the histogram plot of start and end station ids, they both show particular stations in both cases taking the most traffic.
+> Biker's age distribution is with in 25-35 years range.
+> Top 10 start and end stations for traffic count seems to be overlapping.
 > The count of subscriber type customer is naturally higher than customer type.
 Since subscribers tend to use the service more often than the new non-subscriber type.
 Males dominate both subscription categories.
+> Stations ids and duration in seconds.
+It shows that some start and end stations bike duration (seconds) are higher.
 > Females and other use the bike for slightly longer duration vs the Male.
 > Though Male dominates as the user type, Female and other genders use the bikes for longer durations.
 > Females are the youngest on average in the whole population type.
-> There is a jump in the duration(sec) for 'Other' gender specially above 50 years of age.
-In this case both Customer and Subscriber are showing similer trends for age and trip duration.
-But there is slight tilt to higher age for subscribers.
+> The Average duration (secs) higher for customer category specially on weekend.
+Same is the case with Subscriber type.
+> Heatmap shows that the duration in minutes seem to be higher on weekends specially during the early hours.
+Sunday shows longest trip

 ## Key Insights for Presentation